AVPXM8/Mathem-Solvex/README.md

-Maarula Classes - NIMCET & CUET PG Question Bank
+[Mathem Solvex](question.maarula.in) - NIMCET, CUET PG And othe MCA Entrance Question Bank and Blog Plateform.
 A full-stack web application built with the MERN stack (MongoDB, Express.js, React, Node.js), providing a comprehensive question bank and practice platform for students preparing for MCA entrance exams.
 This project features a complete separation between the public-facing Student Portal and a secure, feature-rich Admin Panel for content management.